ellioh-thoto/ellioh-thoto.github.com/_posts/2012-12-26-manage_git_repository_under_dropbox.md

 Go to your Dropbox directory in the explorer.
 Right clicks on the repository folder : Dropbox > Share the folder.
 Then enter the mail of the persons you want to add to share you repository with.

-Notice : the entered mail addresses must be the same addresses used by your co-workers to create there dropbox account.
+Notice : the entered mail addresses must be the same addresses used by your team mates to create their dropbox accounts.

 ###4.
 Working directory###